Frequently Asked Questions about Air Conditioning and Heating Service and Repair

 I need help troubleshooting a problem with my equipment.

-As your local Bryant dealer, Wood Air Conditioning & Plumbing is your troubleshooting expert, and is glad to help you.
-In addition, Bryant also provides a network of troubleshooting technicians at Bryant Distribution centers across the country which Wood Air Conditioning & Plumbing will utilize to solve your concern.
+As your local Lennox dealer, Wood Air Conditioning & Plumbing is your troubleshooting expert, and is glad to help you.
+In addition, Lennox also provides a network of troubleshooting technicians at Lennox Distribution centers across the country which Wood Air Conditioning & Plumbing will utilize to solve your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported service managers for assistance.

 What are the advantages of a programmable thermostat?